liqula/re-fine/README.md

-./build hlint            # hlint the entire repo ./build hlint-frontend   # hlint the frontend package ./build test-common      # build the common package and run the test suite ./build dev-server       # run the test server (consult the output for shutdown instructions)
+./build hlint            # hlint the entire repo ./build hlint-frontend   # hlint the frontend package ./build test-common      # build the common package and run the test suite ./build run-dev          # run the test server (consult the output for shutdown instructions)
 ```

 The complete set of rules is in `./Build.hs` and should be